viktor-nikolov/viktorn-files-for-articles/AD7476_breakout_board/README.md

 I published KiCad 9.0 [design files](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/AD7476_Pmod_Rev1.1_KiCad_archive.zip) in my repository, which are ready for manufacture (including assembly) at JLCPCB using the JLCPCB [Fabrication Toolkit](https://github.com/bennymeg/Fabrication-Toolkit) KiCad plugin.
 The only reason I used AD7476 instead of [AD7476A](https://www.analog.com/en/products/ad7476a.html) (the chip Pmod AD1 uses) was that AD7476 was in stock in the JLCPCB parts library at the time.
 The differences between AD7476 and AD7476A are small, though.

 Pmod AD1 provides the VCC on the analog input socket.
 I instead routed a 3V reference voltage there.
-You can use it to power something with very small current consumption.
+You can use it to power something with a very small current consumption.
 The REF1930 voltage reference can theoretically supply 20 mA, but its voltage will drop.
 In my measurements, it dropped 80 µV (micro volts) when I drew an additional 3 mA from it and 420 µV when I drew 14 mA from it (on top of ADC's consumption).